Azure/Industrial-IoT/docs/manual/readme.md

 ##### Recurring discovery

 Recurring discovery can be enabled for a Discovery module, which has impact on the network and CPU load the Discovery module generates.
-This is controlled by specifying a specific “mode” for the Discovery module in addition to the configuration mentioned above:
+This is controlled by specifying a specific "mode" for the Discovery module in addition to the configuration mentioned above:

 - **Off**: no scanning takes place (default)

 - **Local**: only scan the network addresses of each interface visible in the Discovery module container, i.e. localhost.

 - **Fast**: only scan the first 255 addresses of each interface's subnet using a set of well-known OPC UA server ports.

 - **Scan**: Do a full scan of all interfaces using all IANA unassigned ports as well as the OPC UA LDS ports 4840-4841.

 ##### One-time discovery